swaroopms658/AIBOM/README.md

 # AI BOM Framework

 This project provides a framework for generating Bill of Materials (BOM) for AI projects.
-It includes a FastAPI backend for processing files and generating BOMs in CycloneDX format, and a React frontend for uploading files and downloading the generated BOMs.
+It includes a FastAPI backend for processing files and generating BOMs in CycloneDX format, and a React frontend for uploading files and downloading the generated BOMs.Also integrated with security vulnerability scans using model scan

 ## Features